 Submitting a Class Proposal

-Submissions are accepted online throughout the year via Submittable.
+Submissions are accepted online via Submittable during our open submission periods, which you can find on our Work With Us page.
 Feel free to contact the education director with ideas before writing a full proposal.

 You will need: